heri/studiozenkai/content/post/airbnb-the-good-the-bad-the-profitable.md

 In theory, $70k to $100k annual revenues means you could pay back the mortgage in a few years, so you will have a property generating "free" cash flow, as well as a waterfront property that friends & family could enjoy and have life memories.
 Doesn't that sound amazing?
 Maybe one could buy a couple of vacation properties, retire early, and work 4 hours weekly doing some property mainteance and responding messages from wealthy customers.

 That was the theory.
-I have been operating the property for the 4 years, even from far away such as the other side of the world, and have hosted 300+ families.
+I have been operating the property for the 4 years, even thousands of kilometres away, and have hosted 300+ families.
 The theory clashes with reality:

 * Operating a vacation property means a hard commitment.
 It is not a hobby, or a low-end job where you can call in sick.
 It is your responsibility to address issues as soon as possible, answer messages professionally even from disrespectful patrons, and go onsite at least once monthly.
 The only way out is selling the property, but until then, you have to consider this like taking care of a baby
 * There is constant property damage and theft from groups.
 Because I am not onsite between two groups, and also there are too many amenities, it is almost impossible to know who broke or stole something.
 The first times, I filed claims, and had one group left a 1-star review painting me as an irresponsible host, or had Airbnb stating I had to eat the costs.
 You can filter groups and make sure you host respectful families, but ultimately, you can expect having to continuously repair and replace amenities, from plumbing to electricity to furniture and decoration.
 Sometimes, I have a local handyman do this, but most of the time, I did all myself.